echo-air-model/echo-air-model.github.io/docs/getting_started/copy_data.md

 ### WSL

-1. Within the `isrm_health_calculations` folder in your File Explorer, create a new folder called "data".
+1. Within the `echo_air` folder in your File Explorer, open the folder called "data".

 2. On your internet browser, navigate to the Google Drive link above.